 You pay on entry to the bus at the front door (and incidentally – always exit by the rear door).
 There’s a payment box with a card reader by the entrance.

 You either press your MacauPass card on the reader (MacauPass is a pre-paid travel and payment card – which you can pick up in 7-11s among other places – you need to buy them pre-loaded with a certain amount), or just drop your change in the coin box.
 Make sure you have the correct change (or more) as the driver will not give you any.
-He will look at the money when it drops in the box and determine if it’s enough (I think you can slip notes in there if you have no change – obviously the note needs t
+He will look at the money when it drops in the box and determine if it’s enough (I think you can slip notes in there if you have no change – the ‘no change given’ rule still applies).

 Another benefit to using a card for payment is that you can get a free transfer between buses under certain conditions (I don’t know the details fully – buses are cheap enough not to be too concerned)